-While the companies above are involved with the development of iPSC-based cell therapeutics, not all of them have reached clinical-stage.
-The companies developing clinical-stage iPSC-derived therapeutics are described below.
+While the groups above are involved with the development of iPSC-based cell therapeutics, not all of them have reached clinical-stage.
+Companies and organizations developing clinical-stage iPSC-derived therapeutics are described below.

 In 2016, Cynata Therapeutics received a landmark approval to launch the world’s first formal clinical trial of an allogeneic iPSC-derived cell product (CYP-001) for the treatment of GvHD.
 In collaboration with Fujifilm, Cynata Therapeutics completed this Phase I trial in December 2018, reporting positive results.

-Fate Therapeutics is exploring the clinical use of FT516 and FT500, which are its off-the-shelf, iPSC-derived natural killer (NK) cell product candidates.
-In December 2019, Fate released promising clinical data from its landmark Phase 1 studies.
+In February 2019, allogeneic iPSC-derived NK cells produced by scientists from the University of Minnesota in collaboration with Fate Therapeutics were granted approval by FDA for a clinical trial.
+Specifically, Fate Therapeutics is exploring the clinical use of FT516 and FT500, which are its off-the-shelf, iPSC-derived natural killer (NK) cell product candidates.
+In December 2019, the company released promising clinical data from its Phase 1 studies.

 The Japanese company Healios K.K. is preparing, in collaboration with Sumitomo Dainippon Pharma, for a clinical trial using allogeneic iPSC-derived retinal cells to treat age-related macular degeneration (AMD).

-Within Japan, there are numerous physician-led studies underway investigating the use of iPSC-derived cellular products within human patients.
+Of course, there are also numerous physician-led studies underway in Japan investigating the use of iPSC-derived cellular products inhuman patients.
 These clinical trials are for diseases such as macular degeneration, ischemic cardiomyopathy, Parkinson’s disease, solid tumors, spinal cord injury (SCI) and platelet production.

-Details on each of these trials are provided below:
+Details on each of these Japanese trials are provided below:

 Clinical Trials for AMD